ibericode/mailchimp-for-wordpress/readme.txt

 *Adding sign-up methods for your MailChimp lists to your WordPress site should be easy.
 With this plugin, it finally is.*

 MailChimp for WordPress lets you create a highly customizable sign-up form which you can display wherever you want it to display using a simple shortcode, widget or template function.
-You can also add sign-up checkboxes to various forms on your site, like your comment or contact forms.
+You can also add MailChimp sign-up checkboxes to various forms on your site, like your comment or contact forms.

-= Sign-Up Forms =
+= MailChimp Sign-Up Forms =
 Easily create sign-up forms for your MailChimp list and display it using a simple shortcode, a widget or PHP function.

 = Sign-Up Checkboxes =
-Add sign-up checkboxes to *any* form on your website.
+Add MailChimp sign-up checkboxes to *any* form on your website.
 The plugin offers built-in integration with comment forms, registration forms, Contact Form 7, BuddyPress, bbPress and WordPress MultiSite.

 **MailChimp for WordPress, at a glance..**